EMEZYK/Project3.Node.PlantLovers/README.md

 }
 ```

-If the provided data are invalid, the following message will be displayed: `Invalid data`.
 If height was created successfully: `Height added!` and `Height already exist` if height exist.

 ## Method: POST
 ---